 Security awareness training reduces social engineering attacks like phishing

 Educating your employees about the consequences of cyberattacks and how they can remain safe is as crucial as deploying security software.
 It also helps you build a security-driven culture where employees proactively adopt safe cybersecurity practices such as using strong passwords, not sharing confidential data, and installing updates on time.
+Making sure your employees understand the importance of and doing a review of VPNs with them is critical as well.
+Especially if said employees travel for work and are using their work computers in hotels, airports and other public spaces

 Here are some components you should institute into your security awareness program:

 - Security awareness training plan.
 Prepare an ongoing security awareness training plan with computer-based awareness programs, regular email tips, simulated phishing exercises, and red team versus blue team exercises (where employees are divided into two teams to identify vulnerabilities and improve defenses).
+Lot of exercises for using tools like 10 minute mail for protecting privacy.

 - Data privacy policies.
 Consult with cybersecurity legal experts and prepare data privacy and acceptable use policies.
 Ensure that your employees are aware of it, as well as put it to practice every day.